Mutual Information Bounded by Fisher Information: Abstract

 \section{Abstract}

 We derive a general upper bound to mutual information in terms of the Fisher information.
-The bound may be further used to derive a lower bound for Bayesian quadratic cost.
-These two provide alternatives to the Efroimovich and to the van Trees inequality that are useful also for classes of prior distributions where the latter ones give trivial bounds.
+The bound may be further used to derive a lower bound for the Bayesian quadratic cost.
+These two provide alternatives to other inequalities in the literature (e.g.~the van Trees inequality) that are useful also for cases where the latter ones give trivial bounds.
+We then generalize them to the quantum case, where they bound the Holevo information in terms of the quantum Fisher information.
 We illustrate the usefulness of our bounds with a case study in quantum phase estimation.
-Here, they allow us to adapt to mutual information the known and highly nontrivial bounds for Fisher information in the presence of noise.
-This nicely complements quantum metrology, since Fisher information is useful to gauge local estimation strategies, whereas mutual information is useful for global strategies.
+Here, they allow us to adapt to mutual information (useful for global strategies where the prior plays an important role) the known and highly nontrivial bounds for the Fisher information in the presence of noise.
+The results are also useful in the context of quantum communication, both for continuous and discrete alphabets.

-The Fisher information (FI) $F(\varphi)$ measures how much information a conditional probability distribution $p(x|\varphi)$ contains on some parameter $\varphi$.
-Instead, the mutual information (MI) $I(x,\varphi)$ measures how much information two random variables $x$ and $\varphi$ have on one another.
-Then, it is clear that the two quantities must be related if one considers the parameter $\varphi$ as an unknown random variable, and indeed many such relations have appeared in the literature \cite{brunel1998mutual,bethge2002optimal,yarrow2012fisher,wei2016mutual,czajkowski2017super,barnes2021fisher}.
+The Fisher information (FI) $F(\var)$ measures how much information a conditional probability distribution $p(x|\var)$ contains on some parameter $\var$.
+Instead, the mutual information (MI) $I(\X,\Var)$ measures how much information two random variables $\X$ and $\Var$ have on one another.
+Then, it is clear that the two quantities must be related if one considers the parameter $\var$ as realization of an unknown random variable $\Var$, and indeed many such relations have appeared in the literature \cite{brunel1998mutual,bethge2002optimal,yarrow2012fisher,wei2016mutual,czajkowski2017super,barnes2021fisher}.
 Yet, most of them work only in the asymptotic limit and/or require additional assumptions about the regularity of probability distributions.
 The most relevant one is the Efroimovich inequality~\cite{efroimovich1980information,aras2019family,lee2022new}, valid for a finite number of samples without additional assumptions.
-It is a generalization of the van Trees inequality (or Bayesian Cram\'er-Rao bound)~\cite{van2004detection,gill1995}.
+It is a generalization of the van Trees inequality (or Bayesian Cram\'er-Rao bound)~\cite{schutzenberger1957generalization,van2004detection,gill1995}.
 However, both of them might fail to give significant bounds, e.g.~when the prior probability on $\var$ has sharp edges, such as the important case of a uniform prior on a finite interval.